Building a Better Team

 The Pew Research Center uses 1997 as the first birth year of Generation Z with no clearly defined end limit.
 Other sources place the start of the generation in 1995 or 1996.
 Either way, they were children during 9/11 and the recession of 2008.
 The first iPhone was released in 2007, which means Gen Z has effectively grown up with the Internet at their fingertips.

-In terms of politics, Gen Z has much in common with Millennials.
+In terms of politics, Gen Z shares much in common with Millennials.
 They tend to be progressive and in favor of social change.
-They are, however, more racially and culturally diverse than previous generations and more educated overall.
+However, they are more racially and culturally diverse than previous generations and more educated overall.
 They’re more likely to go to college and less likely to drop out of high school.

-However, they’re also entering the workforce later in life: only 18% of Gen Z teens were employed as of 2018, compared to 27% of Millennials of the same age in 2002 and 41% of Gen Xers of the same age in 1986.
+However, Gen Zers are also entering the workforce later in life: only 18% of Gen Z teens were employed as of 2018, compared to 27% of Millennials of the same age in 2002 and 41% of Gen Xers of the same age in 1986.

 What to Know about Working with Gen Z

 Generation Z has had a rocky introduction to the workforce thus far.
-Most were between 18-23 when the COVID pandemic hit, meaning that many were graduating and beginning their careers only to face immediate unemployment or a transition to fully remote work.
+Most were between 18 and 23 when the COVID pandemic hit, meaning that many were graduating and beginning their careers only to face immediate unemployment or a transition to fully remote work.

-The Gen Z workforce needs more experience even after several years.
+Even after several years, the Gen Z workforce needs more experience.
 We must pay more attention to how much learning comes from in-person mentorship and connection.
 Often, we pick up on norms and habits simply through osmosis at work.
 Remote workers and those who struggled to find jobs during the pandemic didn’t have this luxury.

 Employers should be patient with their Gen Z workforce.
 Many are starting their careers in a turbulent industry landscape without adequate preparation.
-Here are a few good things about Gen Z that can help business owners and managers understand them better.
+Here are a few positive aspects of Gen Z that can help business owners and managers better understand them.

 • They love to learn.
 The Gen Z workforce is highly adaptable.
 Although they may have little experience, they quickly catch on.
 They also tend to be proficient in technology, making it easy to pick up new software and programs.